liamstoica/portfolio/src/content/blog/post-two.md

 ## Design Roles Are Shifting

+Over the past year, my conversations with early teams and founders have shown something clear.
+The expectations for designers are changing fast.

-For years, designers were measured by craft.
+For a long time, designers were measured by execution.
+Clean interfaces.
+Smooth interactions.
+Beautiful visuals.
-Pixels.
-Layouts.
-Interactions.
-Aesthetic choices.

-Today, the most valuable designers think in systems.
-- They understand behavior.
-- They understand incentives.
-- They understand markets.
+But the founders I work with today care about something different.
+They want people who understand how the whole system behaves.

+From my experience, the designers who create the most impact are the ones who understand:
+- how users make decisions
+- how incentives shape behavior
+- how markets shift
-- They understand how design decisions influence growth.
+- how design choices move core metrics

-This shift is opening a path for designers to become strategic partners, not execution resources.
+This shift is opening the door for designers to become strategic partners instead of production resources.

 ## Reducing Founder Stress

-Startups operate under pressure.
-There is uncertainty, limited time, and a constant stream of decisions.
+In almost every startup conversation I have, founders describe the same environment.
+Fast decisions.
+Limited time.
+Constant pressure.

+The biggest value a designer can bring is reducing the chaos.

-A design partner reduces this cognitive load by:
+A strong design partner steps in and helps by:
-- framing problems
+- framing the real problem
-- filtering ideas
+- filtering the noise
 - simplifying priorities
 - offering structure when everything feels messy

 Founders do not need perfection.
 They need clarity and momentum.

-Designers who provide this become indispensable.
+Designers who do this consistently become the people founders rely on.

 ## The Rise of Fractional Strategy

-More founders are seeking fractional partners who can step in quickly, understand the landscape, and guide early decisions.
+Recently I have seen more founders ask for fractional support.
+Not full-time production design.
+They want someone who can enter quickly, understand the situation, and guide the early decisions that shape the product.

 This role requires:
 - product intuition